What is a digital nomad and how can you become one

 - An extensive etcetera…

 In addition, there are certain positions that offer the possibility of working remotely.
-This means that you can perform your duties in the company from any location that does not have to be the office.
+This means that you can perform your duties in the company from any place that does not have to be the office.

 Get contacts before leaving